euyogi/Notebook-CompetitiveProgramming/README.md

 /**
  *  @param  xs  Vector.
  *  @return     Sum of all intervals.
- *
- *  By counting in how many intervals the element appear *
+ *  By counting in how many intervals the element appear.
  *  Time complexity: O(N)
 */
 template <typename T>